composer/composer/doc/03-cli.md

 By setting this option you can change the `bin` ([Vendor Binaries](articles/vendor-binaries.md)) directory to something other than `vendor/bin`.

+### COMPOSER_TMP_DIR

+By setting this option you can change the `tmp` directory to something other than `vendor/composer`.

+This can help speed up installation on NFS volumes by fetching, unpacking and cleaning files on a local disk.

 ### COMPOSER_CACHE_DIR

 The `COMPOSER_CACHE_DIR` var allows you to change the Composer cache directory,